Easy Sourdough Sandwich Bread

 Cool in the pan for at least 10 minutes, and then transfer to a rack to cool completely.

-This sandwich loaf will stay fresh for up to 3 days, stored in a plastic bag at room temperature.
+This sandwich loaf will stay fresh for up to 3-5 days, stored in a plastic bag or in a bread box at room temperature.

 Comments